 ROCKIN’ THE CREEK MUSIC SERIES

 Each summer, music fills the air in the Mossy Creek Historic District of Jefferson City with local and regional talent.
-This free concert series runs from May through August and features a variety music acts, as well as craft vendors and great food.
+Taking place the second Saturday in May, this free concert series runs from May through August and features a variety music acts, as well as craft vendors and great food.

 MUSIC ON THE TOWN